MannLabs/alphatims/README.md

 ---
 ## How to contribute

 If you like AlphaTims you can give us a [star](stargazers) to boost our visibility!
 All direct contributions are also welcome.
 Feel free to post a new [issue](issues) or clone the repository and create a [pull request](pulls) with a new branch.
+For an even more interactive participation, check out the [discussions](discussions).
 For more information see [the Contributors License Agreement](misc/CLA.md).

 ---
 ## Changelog